hash-bang/argy/README.md

 	ifForm(String <match> | Array <matches>, callback)
 	ifFormElse(callback)

+Rules can be single strings or arrays.
+If an array is passed any rule within that array is counted as satisfying the form (an 'OR' rule).

+Strings can be composed of parameters seperated by spaces or commas with optional pipes (`|`) to specify multiple types: e.g. `string string|number date` indicates that the first argument should be a string, the second could be a string OR a number and the third should be a date.

 ```javascript
 // The following function tries to identify a person and their age based on optional arguments